Joystonm/cadplay-design-game/README.md

-# CADPlay - Interactive CAD Learning Platform
+# CADPlay - Making 3D design education free, fun and accessible for everyone.

 CADPlay is an interactive web-based application designed to teach 3D modeling and Computer-Aided Design (CAD) concepts through hands-on practice and progressive challenges.